dozexdoze/12_12/README.md

 ---

 #### Future changes
-- Once approved it is intended to make applications more agile, and less dependent on a third party (facebook, googleform).
+- Once approved it is intended to make applications more agile, and less dependent on a third party (facebook, googleforms).
 - Develop section about the participating artists for each year.

 ---